Can Saunas Help You Lose Weight? Exploring the Science Behind Sauna Use

 - 4 min read

-Whether you’re a seasoned sauna user or considering trying it for the first time, understanding what’s happening to your body in the heat is key.
+Whether you’re a seasoned sauna user or considering it for the first time, understanding what happens to your body in the heat is key.
+Let’s explore how experiences like those offered at Wild Ritual Sauna Scotland can support your health goals in a holistic way.

 What Happens to Your Body in a Sauna?